 Extern for PFT: Students must complete 100% of extern; the program director processes extern placement.

 Extern for MT: There is no externship component for this program.

-Extern for MA, MCB, & VA: Extern is normally scheduled for 30-40 hours per week (6-8 hours per day) for 200 hours.
+Extern for MA.
+MCB. & VA: Extern is scheduled for approx. 35-40 hours per week (6-8 hours per day) for 200 hours.